menuclose

 Final thoughts

-Interactive Investor is a great choice for people who like flat-fee costs — particularly those with a large investment portfolio of perhaps £50,000 to £70,000 or more.
-Investing comes with costs and it can be hard to understand exactly what you'll end up paying using brokers that charge fees based on a percentage of your portfolio.
+Interactive Investor is a great choice for people who like flat-fee costs — particularly those with a large investment portfolio of perhaps £70,000 or more, or in a SIPP.
+Investing comes with costs, and it can be hard to understand exactly what you'll end up paying using brokers that charge fees based on a percentage of your portfolio.

-Interactive Investor does charge for mutual fund trades, unlike rivals that typically offer fund trades for free.
-However, if you invest monthly into the same fund you’ll pay no trading charges.
+Interactive Investor does charge for mutual fund trades, which is one downside, and is unlike rivals that typically offer fund trades for free.
+However, if you invest monthly into the same fund, you’ll pay no buying charges.

 The platform also charges £3.99 for U.K. and U.S. shares, and £9.99 for shares in other international markets.
-Some platforms, such as eToro, Trading 212, and CMC Invest, have no charges for these.
+Some platforms, such as eToro, Trading 212, Freetrade, and CMC Invest, have no charges for these.
 But overall, ii is a very good platform and offers among the best value for investors.
-If you invest regularly each month, you’ll pay no trading charges at all.
+If you invest regularly each month, you’ll pay no trading charges at all when buying, although you'll pay trading fees when selling.
+Interactive Investor's SIPP can offer a particularly good value if you have a large amount invested, are engaged with your pension savings, and are happy to invest your own funds.

 Interactive Investor Star Ratings